 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using abiraterone and call your doctor at once if you have a serious side effect such as:
+Stop using abiraterone and call your doctor at once if you have:

 - pain or burning when you urinate;